OgawaSama/OgawaSama/README.md

 - 👋 Hi, I’m Ogawa!
 - I like to program mostly with C, and sometimes try C++.
+- Feel free to reach me anytime @ogawasamaa on Twitter, here or @ogawasama on Discord!

 <!---
 OgawaSama/OgawaSama is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.